GavinHaLab/BLCA-subtype-evolution-paper/pipelines/README.md

 ## Contents
 - **ichorCNA/**
    Contains the Snakemake workflow and configuration files used to run ichorCNA.
+The orginal repo can be found at https://github.com/GavinHaLab/ichorCNA

 - **Strelka2/**
    Contains the Snakemake workflow and configuration files used to run Strelka2.